Stats on male infertility

 If you've been trying to get pregnant for a while or are just curious about you or your partner's fertility, the first step is to gauge male fertility by testing and tracking certain factors.
 A sperm count and analysis is the typical first course of action.
 This lets you know whether the sperm is adequate.
 When it comes to sperm, it's about both quantity and quality.
 A man needs to have enough sperm and they need to have normal structure and shape as well as motility.
 Motility is how well and fast the sperm move.

 There are certain lifestyle choices that can influence male fertility.
 Generally, good health equals better fertility, though there are always exceptions.
 Steering clear of smoking, alcohol, drugs, and steroids is a must.
 It also helps to eat well, exercise, and get enough sleep.

 How much do you know about his fertility?
 And do you know the facts about what affects male fertility?
 Does penis size matter?
 What about weight, age, and past infections or health conditions?
 If a man was previously told he was infertile, can he ever become fertile again?
 What if he was born with undescended testicles or frequently experiences premature ejaculation?
 If a man has never gotten a woman pregnant before, should he be concerned that he is infertile?

 It takes just one minute to complete this test and receive your personalized report, which will let you know which factors may be affecting you or your patner's fertility.
 We will guide you toward the right tests to measure normal sperm counts and quality, and explain the healthy habits and lifestyle changes you can make to improve sperm quality and quantity.

-Our assessment and report was created by Dr. Amos Grunebaum, MD, babyMed's founder and a leading Ob-Gyn who has helped thousands of couples get pregnant, and overseen thousands of healthy births.
+Our assessment and report were created by Dr. Amos Grunebaum, MD, babyMed's founder and a leading Ob-Gyn who has helped thousands of couples get pregnant, and overseen thousands of healthy births.